minio/docs/source/reference/minio-mc/mc-support-top-disk.rst

 .. mc-cmd:: --count, -c
    :optional:

-   Display statistics for up to the entered number of disks.
+   Display statistics for up to the entered number of drives.

-   If no entry is made, the command returns statistics for up to 10 disks.
+   If no entry is made, the command returns statistics for up to 10 drives.

 Global Flags
 ~~~~~~~~~~~~